4-year-old Israeli American hostage is released - KTVZ

 Twenty-four hostages – including 13 Israeli civilians and 11 foreign nationals – were freed on Friday, followed by 17 more – 13 Israelis and four Thai nationals – on Saturday as part of the brokered deal between Hamas and Israel.
 All 41 foreign nationals released by Hamas from captivity in Gaza are stable, according to medical professionals.

-Sullivan said that it is difficult to know the true status of the Americans who were taken captive in Gaza during Hamas’ brutal cross-border assault on October 7.
+National security adviser Jake Sullivan told CNN’s Dana Bash that it is difficult to know the true status of the Americans who were taken captive in Gaza during Hamas’ brutal cross-border assault on October 7.

 “We cannot say for certain whether all three of them are still alive.
-But we do know this: We have reason to believe that today, one American will be released,” he said.
+But we do know this: We have reason to believe that today, one American will be released,” he said earlier Sunday on “State of the Union.”

 Omer Neutra, a dual US-Israeli citizen, is among the Israel Defense Forces soldiers kidnapped by Hamas, his parents have told CNN.
 Sullivan said he has been “candid” with Neutra’s parents and the parents of other American hostages.

-“I told them directly … that we do not know the specific whereabouts or condition of Omer or other Americans because until the end of this deal, until the end of tomorrow we will not have, from the Red Cross, proof of life or other information. … So, as we learn that information, we will absolutely share it with the parents,” Sullivan said.
+“I told them directly … that we do not know the specific whereabouts or condition of Omer or other Americans because until the end of this deal, until the end of tomorrow we will not have, from the Red Cross, proof of life or other information,” Sullivan said.

 Sullivan also spoke about Hamas agreeing to allow the Red Cross to visit the remaining hostages in Gaza and said the US is leaning on Qatari and Egyptian officials to ensure that happens by the end of Monday.